CircleCI-Public/sagemaker-deploy-examples/post.md

 For this tutorial, we’ve taken a model commonly found in AWS documentation, Abalone, and renamed it.

+If you already have your own model, feel free to adapt the configuration file to use that one instead.
+Update the `model_name` parameter and you should be good to go.

-You too can have this model!
+BUT!
+If you don't have your own model, you too can have this model!
 Assuming you are using our [example repo](https://github.com/CircleCI-Public/sagemaker-deploy-examples), we have a workflow configured to run on the branch `model-train`.
-So create that branch, push it up to git, and this workflow will create a new model package version in the model registry.
+So checkout that branch, push it up to git, and this workflow will make a new model package version in the model registry.
 If the model package doesn't already exist, it will create it.

 Every time you run this workflow, it will create a new model version.